paketo-buildpacks/paketo-website/content/docs/howto/go.md

 *Note: Though the example above uses the Paketo Base Builder, this buildpack is also compatible with the Paketo Full Builder and Paketo Tiny Builder.*

-## Override the Automatically Detected Go Version
+## Override the Detected Go Version

 The Paketo Go buildpack will attempt to automatically detect the correct version of Go to install based on the version in your app's `go.mod`.
 It is possible to